-The interrupt trigger can be configured either in the rising or falling edge of the external signal.
+The interrupt trigger can be configured either in the rising or falling edge of the external signal by using the INT POL register

 Figure 7.2 Analog Pin

 7.5 Alternate Functions

 The Alternate Function allows the pins to be connected with the peripheral signals or NMI.
 Not all Port pins have an Alternate Function associated.